Weakly Chained Spaces: Abstract

 \section{Abstract}

 We introduce \textquotedblleft weakly chained spaces\textquotedblright, which need not be locally connected or path connected, but for which one has a reasonable notion of generalized fundamental group and associated generalized universal cover.
-We show that all path connected spaces, and all connected boundaries of proper, geodesically complete CAT(0) spaces are weakly chained.
-In the compact metric case, \textquotedblleft weakly chained\textquotedblright \ is equivalent to the notion of \textquotedblleft pointed 1-movable\textquotedblright\ from classical shape theory.
-From this we derive the following result: If $G$ is a group that acts properly and co-compactly by isometries on a geodesically complete CAT(0) space then $G$ is semi-stable at infinity.
-This gives a partial answer to a long-standing problem in geometric group theory.
-In contrast to the rather complex definition of pointed 1-movable, \textquotedblleft weakly chained\textquotedblright\ can be defined in a single paragraph using only the definition of metric space.
-This simple definition facilitates many proofs.
+We show that in the compact metric case, weakly chained is equivalent to the concept of \textquotedblleft pointed 1-movable\textquotedblright\ from classical shape theory.
+We use this fact and a theorem of Geoghegan-Swenson to give criteria on the metric spheres in a CAT(0) space that imply that the boundary is has semistable fundamental group at infinity.